Follow us

 Share this story

 PAD increases the risk of stroke, cardiovascular death, myocardial infarction, coronary artery disease and cerebrovascular disease.
 PAD management includes pharmacological treatments and revascularization of blood vessels.
-Percutaneous vascular intervention (PVI)—a minimally invasive procedure that is attempted to unblock occluded arteries.
+Percutaneous vascular intervention (PVI)—a minimally invasive procedure is attempted to unblock occluded arteries.
 In cases of impenetrable plaques, PVI has led to worsened secondary bypass outcomes and amputation.

 Trisha Roy, BASc, MD, PhD, FRCSC